rubycocos/blockchain/crypto-lite/README.md

 > Even fun money is money, and a toy cryptocurrency can be turned into real money;
 > the supply of gullibility is deep, if not infinite.
-> So the shibes started dreaming of getting rich for free -
+> So the shibes started dreaming of getting rich for free...
-> and the hucksters moved in.
 >
 >  -- David Gerard,  [Confused About Dogecoin?
 Here's How It (Doesn't) Work](https://foreignpolicy.com/2021/02/11/dogecoin-how-does-it-work-elon-musk-cryptocurrency/)
 >